Terms and Conditions

 1 These terms and conditions form part of and are incorporated into this Agreement.

 2 You confirm that the electronic signature which you have used to enter into this Agreement is valid.
 By using that signature, you agree to be bound by this Agreement (including these terms and conditions).
-You agree that you and we may communicate with each other by electronic means in connection with this Agreement (see clause 21 for more details).
+You agree that we may communicate with each other by electronic means in connection with this Agreement (see clause 21 for more details).

 4 You confirm that you:

-(c) have a UK bank account with a valid linked debit card (prepaid cards are not permitted),
+(c) Have a UK bank account with a valid linked debit card.
+We do not accept prepaid cards;

-(d) are in employed work, not self-employed, you are not on unpaid leave, sick leave, maternity or paternity leave, and you are not aware of any reason which may cause your employment to be terminated prior to the expiry of the Duration of the Agreement, and
+(d) Are in employed work, or have a regular income, you are not on unpaid leave, sick leave, maternity or paternity leave, and you are not aware of any reason which may cause your employment to be terminated prior to the expiry of the Duration of the Agreement, and

-(e) are not an undischarged bankrupt or aware of any person (including yourself) applying for your bankruptcy, and you have not entered and are not in the process of entering into a debt management plan (DMP) or Individual Voluntary Arrangement (IVA).
+(e) Are not an undischarged bankrupt or aware of any person (including yourself) applying for your bankruptcy, and you have not entered and are not in the process of entering into a debt management plan (DMP), Individual Voluntary Arrangement (IVA) or similar administrative process.

 5 We agree to provide you with the Amount of Credit stated in this Agreement.
 We will transfer the Amount of Credit to you on the date that we enter this Agreement; this may be up to 7 days after the date on which you apply for a loan.
 Please allow up to 3 working days for this to be paid into your nominated bank account due to delays caused by the banking system which are outside of our control.